Asgmoham84/PySpark-with-AWS-EC2-and-EMR/README.md

   •	Install Jupyter Notebook
   •	Set up PySpark and connecting to it
   •	Set up SSH Tunneling from our local machine to AWS
 5) Running Jupyter Notebook on our local browser

+We will also show how to set up a cluster on AWS EMR (Elastic Map Reduce) and run your PySpark code on the cluster using Zeppelin Notebook